 - E. Abuse and Molestation Insurance.
 Abuse and molestation insurance as part of the Commercial General Liability policy in a form and when coverage that are satisfactory to the County covering damages arising out of actual or threatened physical abuse, mental injury, sexual molestation, negligent: hiring, employment, supervision, investigation, reporting to proper authorities, and retention of any person for whom the Contractor is responsible including but not limited to Contractor, and Contractor's employees and volunteers.
-Policy endorsements definition of an insured shall include the contractor and the Contractors employees and volunteers.
+Policy endorsements definition of an insured shall include the Contractor and the Contractors employees and volunteers.
 Coverage shall be written on an occurrence basis in an amount of not less than \$1,000,000 per occurrence.
 Any annual aggregate limit shall not be less than \$3,000,000. - F. Extended Reporting Coverage ("Tail Coverage").
 For Professional Liability/Errors & Omissions Insurance written on a "claims made "basis, Subrecipient shall provide "tail" coverage at the completion of the contract for a duration of thirty-six (36) months or continuous "claims made" liability coverage provided for thirty-six (36) months following contract completion.
 Continuous "claims made" coverage will be acceptable in lieu of "tail" coverage provided the retroactive date of the coverage is on or before the effective date of this Agreement. - G. Bonding.
-The Subrecipient shall ensure that every director, officer, employee who is authorized to act on behalf of the Subrecipient for the purpose of receiving or depositing funds into the Subrecipient project accounts or issuing financial documents, checks, or other instruments of payment for projects be bonded or covered under a Commercial Crime Policy for protection against loss.
-The bond or Commercial Crime Policy must be endorsed to add "Client Coverage".
-The amount of the coverage must be \$100,000 or the total amount received by the Subrecipient pursuant to this Agreement, whichever is greater, and must be secured until the entire amount is repaid in accordance with the terms of the Promissory Note and Trust Deed.
-The Subrecipient shall provide the County with a copy of the bonding instrument, or a Certification of Coverage from the bonding company or Commercial Crime Policy issuer.

-- H. Maximum Deductible/Retention.
+The Subrecipient shall ensure that every director, officer, employee who is authorized to act on behalf of the Subrecipient for the purpose of receiving or depositing funds into the Subrecipient project accounts or issuing financial documents, checks, or other instruments of payment for projects be bonded or covered under a Commercial Crime policy for protection against loss.
+The Bond or Commercial Crime policy must be endorsed to add "Client Coverage".
+The amount of the coverage must be \$100,000 or the total amount received by the Subrecipient pursuant to this Agreement, whichever is greater, and must be secured through the term of this Agreement.
+The Subrecipient shall provide the County with a copy of the bonding instrument, or a certification of coverage form the Bonding Company or Commercial Crime policy issuer. - H. Maximum Deductible/Retention.
 Any deductible or retention must be disclosed on the Certificate of Insurance and no deductible or retention may exceed \$25,000 without the prior written consent of the County. - I. Additional Insureds.
-The County, its agents, officers, elected officials and employees all while acting in their official capacity as such, must be named as additional insureds on all insurance, other than Worker's Compensation Insurance and Professional Liability Insurance, required under this Agreement.
+The County, its agents, officers, elected officials, and employees all while acting in their official capacity as such, must be named as additional insureds on all insurance, other than Worker's Compensation Insurance and Professional Liability Insurance, required under this Agreement.

 The additional insured status must include both ongoing and completed operations and must be continued for at least 24 months after the project is completed and accepted.
-Such insurance shall include "cross-liability" coverage as provided under the standards ISO form "Separation of Insured" clause. - J. Proof of Insurance.
+Such insurance shall include "cross-liability" coverage as provided under the standards ISO form "Separation of Insured" clause.

+- J. Proof of Insurance.
 The Subrecipient shall deliver to the County, prior to the commencement of the work, a Certificate of Insurance evidencing all policies required by this Agreement including additional insured provisions afforded by the policy.
 This requirement can be satisfied by providing a copy of the coverage form and/or the endorsement(s). - K. Notice of Cancellation.
 There shall be no cancellation, material change, exhaustion of aggregate limits or intent not to renew insurance coverage without 60 days written notice to County.
 Any failure to comply with this provision will not affect the insurance coverage provided to County.
-The 60 days' notice of cancellation provision shall be physically endorsed on to the policy. - L. I. Flood Plain Insurance.
-Will be required for any structures built/rehabilitated within the Flood Plain.
+The 60 days' notice of cancellation provision shall be physically endorsed on to the policy. - L. Flood Plain Insurance.
+Will be required for any structures built/rehabilitated within the Flood Plain